adi-0104/adi-0104/README.md

 - 👋 Hi, I’m Adi!
-- 💼 A self taught Fullstack developer with an inclination towards Frontend Technologies.
-Currentlty shipping features as a Frontend Engineer at Density Exchange.
+- 💼 Currentlty shipping features as a Frontend Engineer at Density Exchange.
 - 🌱 I am currently seeking knowledge of best practices to build scalable frontend applications and the importance of UX in building a product
 - 📫 How to reach me - adithyasuresh.ak@gmail.com is my email ID